wamdam/backy2/README.rst

     backy2 deduplicates while reading from the block device and only writes blocks once if they have the same checksum (sha512).

+**Compressed backups**
+   backy2 compresses all data blocks with respect to performance with the zstandard library.

+**Encrypted backps**
+   All data blocks are encrypted by default.
+Encryption is managed in integer versions, migration and re-keying procedures exist.

 **Fast backups**
     With the help of ceph's ``rbd diff``, backy2 will only read the changed blocks since the last backup.
 We have virtual machines with 600GB backed up in about 30 seconds with <70MB/s bandwidth.

+**Continuable backups and restores**
+    If the data backend storage is unreliable (as in storage, network, …) and backups or restores can't finish, backy2 can continue them when the outage has ended.

 **Small required bandwidth to the backup target**
     As only changed blocks are written to the backup target, a small (i.e.